cpjobling/eg-151-textbook/eg_151/labs/get_started/index.md

 The Ardino IDE 2 Main Screen on First Run
 :::

 Plug in the Arduino Nano board ({numref}`fig:6`) using the supplied lead.
 Next look at the dropdown control labelled **Select Board*.
-Identify the connection which depends on your operating system but will be identified as a USB connection on MAcOS and Linux, or may be labelled COM 5 (or some other number) on Windows (see {numref}`fig:7`).
+Identify the connection which depends on your operating system but will be identified as a USB connection on MacOS and Linux, or may be labelled COM 5 (or some other number) on Windows (see {numref}`fig:7`).

 ::: {figure} pictures/arduino_nano_breadboard.png
 :name: fig:6